TubercularOx/darkhaunter/Geekery/xykon.md

 Throughout the Vaarsuvius vs. Xykon fight, the comic consistently explains unusual mechanical outcomes.

-- One of the soul splices explains that *Chain Lightning* fails because liches are immune.
+- One of the soul splices explains that *Chain Lightning* doesn't hurt Xykon because liches are immune.
 - Xykon explains that he built a magic item to protect himself from his own *Meteor Swarm*.
 - Redcloak explains that his caster level is not high enough to dispel Vaarsuvius’s buffs.
 - Xykon explains that O-Chul can't destroy the phylactery because it is protected by abjurations.